Mohammedan SC (Kolkata): Cricket

 The cricket section of Mohammedan Sporting is headquartered at the Tent Maidan, and they practice at both Kolkata Maidan fields and Mohammedan Sporting Ground.
-The men's cricket team primarily competes in the Cricket Association of Bengal (CAB) First Division tournament and also participate in JC Mukherjee T-20 Trophy, A. N. Ghosh Memorial Trophy, CAB One Day League and P. Sen Trophy.
+The men's cricket team primarily competes in the Cricket Association of Bengal (CAB) First Division tournament, and also participate in JC Mukherjee T-20 Trophy, A. N. Ghosh Memorial Trophy, CAB One Day League and P. Sen Trophy.

 The women's cricket team of Mohammedan participates in the CAB run Bengal Women's T20 League.
 On 24 February 2022, they emerged champions in the league, defeating Rajasthan Club at Kalyani Stadium.
+They also achieved the feat again in May 2025.

 Futsal

 Mohammedan SC participates in Futsal Club Championship, highest level of club futsal competition in India.
 It is currently the only club from West Bengal to participate in the competition.

 Athletics

 The club has an athletics divisions for numerous track and field sports and the athletes represent the club in the annual athletics meet hosted all across the state, including the ones hosted by the neighbouring sports club like Mohun Bagan and East Bengal.